-Casa de São Lourenço is a second addition to the Burel Mountain Originals family.
-The current design work is the result of close cooperation between architects P-06 Atelier and Site Specific.
+Casa de São Lourenço, the second addition to the Burel Mountain Originals family, is a remarkable architectural achievement resulting from close collaboration between P-06 Atelier and Site Specific.

-Casa de São Lourenço accomodate 17 rooms and 4 suítes.
-Inside, the hybrid design blends old with new in an interesting way - trying to find a suitable balance.
-It has various separate relaxation areas, private balconies, and access to a garden of indigenous species so that you can sense the presence of the mountains at all times.
+Casa de São Lourenço boasts 17 rooms and 4 suites, where the hybrid design seamlessly combines the old and the new, striking a harmonious balance.
+The hotel offers various dedicated relaxation areas, private balconies, and access to a garden featuring indigenous plant species, allowing guests to constantly feel the presence of the mountains.

-The restaurant is located in a two-layer reinforced concrete building with full-height windows, where one can enjoy the breathtaking views of Manteigas and Zêzerev Glacial Valley.
-All harmoniously combined with a “sky” - a handmade structure made out of tiny wool elements in the shape of a star covering almost the entire ceiling.
-The interior is considered down to the smallest detail for the comfort of visitors.
+The restaurant, housed in a two-layer reinforced concrete building with full-height windows, offers breathtaking views of Manteigas and the Zêzerev Glacial Valley.
+The interior is complemented by a handmade "sky" structure consisting of tiny wool elements arranged in the shape of a star, covering the majority of the ceiling.
+Every detail in the restaurant's design is carefully considered to ensure visitors' utmost comfort.

-The indoor pool, with a hydro-massage circuit, connects directly to the small outdoor pool via a water passage.
-The Mountain Spa, comprising three treatment rooms and a relaxation room with a breathtaking view of the mountain range.
-The natural pinewood tones and terrazzo dominate the space – additionally echoing throughout the rest of the hotel.
-The Wellness area has a sauna and steam room.
-There’s also a waterfall shower and access to a small garden where the freshness of the air contrasts with the relaxing heat inside.
+The indoor pool, featuring a hydro-massage circuit, seamlessly connects to a small outdoor pool via a water passage.
+The Mountain Spa comprises three treatment rooms and a relaxation room with a mesmerizing view of the mountain range.
+The natural pinewood tones and terrazzo dominate the space, creating an echo that resonates throughout the rest of the hotel.
+The Wellness area includes a sauna, a steam room, a waterfall shower, and access to a small garden where the fresh air contrasts with the soothing warmth indoors.